-Irrevocable Medicaid Trusts, also known as “asset protection trusts” or “Medicaid asset protection trusts” can be structured so that the income generated from the assets in the trust will be paid to you.
-That means the income can be spent to help maintain the lifestyle you’ve worked hard to create.
+An Irrevocable Medicaid Trust, also known as an “asset protection trust” or a “Medicaid asset protection trust” can be structured so that the income generated from the assets in the trust will be paid to you.
+With an asset protection trust for elderly residents of NYC, Westchester County and the NY Metro Area, the income from the trust can be spent to help maintain the lifestyle you’ve worked hard to create.
 While you will have no right to access or demand principal from the trust, your trustees can be given the discretion to distribute principal to beneficiaries who can use this money for your benefit.

-If the trust holds title to your home, you will still have the right to live there for the rest of your life, or in another residence that the trust might purchase in the future.
-Of course, if you own a co-op apartment, permission of the co-op Board of Directors must first be obtained before you can transfer your co-op shares and proprietary lease into the trust.
+If the Elder Law asset protection trust holds title to your home in NYC, Westchester, or elsewhere in New York, you will still have the right to live there for the rest of your life, or in another residence that the trust might purchase in the future.
+If you own a co-op apartment, permission of the co-op Board of Directors must first be obtained before you can transfer your co-op shares and proprietary lease into the trust.

-Aside from protecting your assets from Medicaid eligibility requirements, transferring assets to a trust is almost always preferable to transferring money to children directly.
+Aside from protecting your assets from Medicaid eligibility requirements, transferring assets to a trust is almost always preferable to transferring money or assets to children directly.
 Here’s why.
-Most trusts protect the money from exposure to future creditors, lawsuits and legal liability.
-If a child is holding your money, and gets into an auto accident and is at fault, suffers a business failure or a divorce, or even dies before you, the money could be exposed to potential loss.
-Money placed in most trust structures will be better protected than funds held by individuals.
+Most trusts protect the assets from exposure to future creditors, lawsuits and legal liability.
+If a child is holding your assets, and gets into an auto accident and is at fault, suffers a business failure or a divorce, or even dies before you, those assets could be exposed to potential loss.
+Assets placed in most trust structures will be better protected than funds held by individuals.

 In addition, assets that pass via an asset protection trust, rather than being gifted during the lifetime of the donor, are treated more favorably from a tax standpoint.